The-DigitalAcademy/gradereports-moodle-plugin/README.md

 | **Activity Tag**     | Tag name for assignments/quizzes that will be included in the report. |

 3. Click **Save changes**.
+4. Navigate to `Site Administration > server > Tasks > Scheduled tasks`
+5. Locate Grade Reports and click the update icon to set the task's schedule.

 ---